 • fried chicken – yes, it’s probably the most indulgent meal on earth, but lots of people believe that bacon gravy is truly the perfect accompaniment to fried chicken.

 • roasted vegetables – something on the lighter side, if Brussels sprouts smothered in this bacon gravy recipe can be considered light?
-Ok, maybe not as light as lemon Brussels sprouts, but just as tasty!
+Ok, maybe not as light as lemon Brussel sprouts, but just as tasty!

 • mashed potatoes – can confirm, my Greek yogurt mashed potatoes are tangy enough to pair perfectly with this rich bacon grease gravy.